 Your employer or claim administrator must authorize the appropriate medical treatment within one day of receiving the claim form.
 The employee may receive up to $10,000 in medical treatment while the insurance company deliberates.
 If the claim is not denied within 90 days, it must be presumed that the injury will be covered.

 If your workers' comp claim is denied, you have the right to be heard by a judge.
 You must file an Application for Adjudication of Claim with required documents, give notice to the other parties, and file a Declaration of Readiness to Proceed.
 Your case will be scheduled for a mandatory settlement conference.
 If the case is not settled there, you will have to prepare documents describing the dispute.
 Your documents must identify the names of witnesses who will testify and what you will present at the trial.
 In such cases, it might be in your best interest to retain the services of an experienced Los Angeles work injury lawyer.

 How an Experienced Lawyer Can Help

-If you have been injured on the job, the experienced Los Angeles work injury lawyers at Greenberg & Ruby can help you explore other options such as filing a third-party claim.
+If you have been injured on the job, the experienced Los Angeles work injury lawyers at Greenberg and Ruby Injury Attorneys can help you explore other options such as filing a third-party claim.
 A lawsuit against a third party is usually worth a lot more than a workers' compensation claim.
 Third-party lawsuits are typically filed against entities such as general contractors, sub-contractors, property owners and manufacturers of defective products.
 Unlike workers' comp claims third-party lawsuits cover damages such as lost future income, loss of earning capacity, ongoing treatment costs and pain and suffering.
 Call us at (323) 782-0535 for a free, comprehensive and confidential consultation.